 Millersburg is a tiny city located in the state of Kentucky.
 With a population of 741 people and just one neighborhood, Millersburg is the 287th largest community in Kentucky.
-Millersburg has a large stock of pre-World War II architecture, making it one of the older and more historic cities in the country.
+Much of the housing stock in Millersburg was built prior to World War II, making it one of the older and more historic cities in the country.

 When you are in Millersburg, you'll notice that it is more blue-collar than most other communities in America.
 41.55% of Millersburg’s employed work in blue-collar jobs, while America averages only 27.7% that do.
 Overall, Millersburg is a city of production and manufacturing workers, managers, and sales and office workers.
 There are especially a lot of people living in Millersburg who work in business and financial occupations (13.30%), sales jobs (7.48%), and management occupations (7.48%).